Chapter 24

 “So,” said Ernest, looking me again in the eyes, “we are not quite identical after all.”
 With a wry smile, he put the torch under the proffered underpants and gingerly transferred them to the top of the pile of clothes draped over his other arm.

-Yvette, with a very straight face except for one raised eyebrow, said nothing to me, but soon to her babel: “He’s undressed.”
+Yvette, with a very straight face except for one raised eyebrow, said nothing to me, but soon spoke to her Babel: “He’s undressed.”

-Ernest’s hands were encumbered with torch, clothes, and umbrella, so rather than offering a hand to shake, I lightly grabbed one of his shoulders, and said, “Ordinarily I’d say, keep in touch.
+Ernest’s hands were encumbered with the torch and clothes, so rather than offering a hand to shake, I lightly grabbed one of his shoulders, and said, “Ordinarily, I’d say keep in touch.
 But…”

 “How about, be seeing you,” he suggested.
 “Every time you look in a mirror.”

-I smiled, said, “Thanks for everything.”
+I smiled, and said, “Thanks for everything.”
 Then, to Yvette: “And thank you.”

 “My pleasure,” she said.
 “Almost.”
 She moved forward, kissed me on the lips, gently but too long for me not to return it.
 “Have a happy healthy prosperous life.”